bighi/Auto-Ajax/readme.markdown

 This is all you need.
 The _data-remote_ parameter will tell auto-ajax to turn your link into an ajax request and _data-appendTo_ tells the script where to append whatever HTML comes back from that ajax call.

+# How to install

+Just download auto_ajax.js and call it inside your <header> as you would with any other javascript file.

+That's it.
+You need no javascript code to make it work!

 ## Special Parameters

 Auto-Ajax recognizes some special parameters to do its magic.
 All of them begins with _data-_ to conform to HTML standards.